ziapeltagames/six-winters/docs/brainstorming/MISSIONS.md

 * Hand - Place into player's hand.
    * Artifact - Place in hand.
 Additionally, a player may start any season with this card in their hand.
+   * Development - Frequently goes into a player's hand.
-* Foe - Goes into the area for foes.
+* Obstacle - Goes into the area for obstacles.
    * Maybe need a better word for this?
 In an alliance mission, they aren't really foes.
 Maybe opponent?
 Rival?
 Opposition?
 * Event - Handle immediately.
 * Attachment - Attach to what's described, either a character or a location.